 Our story

-Tamart is a new furniture brand founded by the London-based, award-winning architect Amos Goldreich, honouring the work and love story of his late parents, the modernist architects and polymaths, Tamar de Shalit (1932–2009) and Arthur Goldreich (1929–2011).
+Tamart is a new design brand founded by the London-based, award-winning architect Amos Goldreich, honouring the work and love story of his late parents, the modernist architects and polymaths, Tamar de Shalit (1932–2009) and Arthur Goldreich (1929–2011).

 Powered by love